 Because bicycle tourism doesn’t stop at the Oaks Ridges Moraine.

 Bike To The Borough provides unofficial routes from the venerable Waterfront Trail and the new Greenbelt Trail up to the city of Peterborough and back again.
-This part of Ontario is an excellent, but little known, region of the province for cycling.
+This part of Ontario is an excellent, but little known, part of the province for cycling.

 Discover the challenging, rewarding, scenic hills of the Durham region, the gentle grades of the Otonabee River basin and the drumlins to the northeast and east of Rice Lake.
 (Or not if you don’t care for hills, the eastern section of the route can be ridden almost entirely on the Trans-Canada Trail and its gentle, fine-screened, limestone covered grades).